 No snow for me

-During the first day on the trail, I bumped into group of Greek hikers from Thessaloniki who were about to have lunch in a cuet little wooden bar in Pragami.
+During the first day on the trail, I bumped into a group of Greek hikers from Thessaloniki who were about to have lunch in a cuet little wooden bar in Pragami.
 They invited me in and ordered a salad for me.
 Although it didn’t feel like I deserved that, because I just started hiking one hour ago, I couldn’t refuse.
-They insisted on sharing the table with them which was a very cheerful start of the day.
+They insisted on sharing the table with them, which was a very cheerful start to the day.

 Climb Maja Jezercë?

 Their plan was to climb Maja Jezercë the next day.
 “Why don’t you come with us?”
-Uhhhh… “I don’t have the right gear.”
+Uhhhh.
+“I don’t have the right gear.”
 “We have that” “But I can’t do it on my FiveFingers.”
 “Alexandra!
-Do you have a exyra pair of shoes?”
+Do you have an extra pair of shoes?”
 How could I possibly end up in this situation.
 I finally made up my mind NOT to go to the peak, then these people came along.
 I have to confess that it was a relief that there were no proper shoes for me.
 Although I try to be flexible, I had a hard time to switch.
-Somehow I didn’t want to climb Maja Jezercë anymore.
+Somehow I didn’t want to climb Maja Jezercë any more.
 It was not about conquering that mountain, but about the experience of being there.
 And I had a great plan B.